hongwang01/RCDNet/README.md

 ## Performance Evaluation

-All PSNR and SSIM results are computed by using  this [Matlab code](https://github.com/hongwang01/RCDNet/tree/master/Performance_evaluation), based on Y channal.
+All PSNR and SSIM results are computed by using  this [Matlab code](https://github.com/hongwang01/RCDNet/tree/master/Performance_evaluation), based on Y channel of YCbCr space.

 ## Acknowledgement
 Code borrows from [JORDER_E](https://github.com/flyywh/JORDER-E-Deep-Image-Deraining-TPAMI-2019-Journal) by [Wenhan Yang](https://github.com/flyywh).
 Thanks for sharing !